Isaac Paredes Player Props: Rays vs. Royals

 Royals Pitching Rankings

-- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.10).
+- The Royals' 5.19 team ERA ranks 28th among all league pitching staffs.

-- Royals pitchers combine to give up 88 total home runs at a rate of 1.2 per game (to rank 20th in the league).
+- Royals pitchers combine to rank 19th in baseball in home runs given up (89 total, 1.2 per game).

-- Greinke makes the start for the Royals, his 16th of the season.
-He is 1-7 with a 4.34 ERA and 58 strikeouts in 76 2/3 innings pitched.
+- Lyles (0-11) gets the starting nod for the Royals in his 16th start of the season.
+He's put together a 6.62 ERA in 85 2/3 innings pitched, with 62 strikeouts.

-- The righty's last time out came on Sunday against the Los Angeles Angels, when he tossed five innings, surrendering four earned runs while allowing eight hits.
+- The righty's most recent appearance came on Monday against the Detroit Tigers, when he tossed six innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.